Frendzel/s02e08/boot/Readme.md

 *No runtime impact
 *no dependency (@AutoValue has source retention) *performs comparably to hand-written code
-*(1-morphic, so accessors are still inlinable) *Virtually no impact on API
-*Exception: if you already committed to a public constructor, you can't switch to this *No magical modifying of existing classes
+*No magical modifying of existing classes
 *Still just a single javac pass to compile!